In Search of Banzai Republicans

 Unfortunately from my point of view the one “principle” that seems to have the widest support is the one that should be the most open to compromise – that is the generally more aggressive approach to the use of our military than the typical Democrats position.
 (Actually that should be dropped.)

-18 replies on “In Search of Banzai Republicans”
+18 responses to “In Search of Banzai Republicans”

 I think the struggle is less complex.
 In Thomas Frank’s “What’s the Matter with Kansas” he details a “movement conservative” takeover of the KS Republican Party.
 The battle was between rank-and-file, ideologically “pure” conservatives and the “upper class” corporate conservatives with party machine support.
 It worked, and the rank and file won by simply rallying the base.
 Such a takeover I would assume is the kind Holly is/has frequently advocated.
 And it would work, in Utah.
 But Utah is not the area the GOP is having trouble.